 It is a staggering thought and reminds us that we ultimately share a common heritage and DNA explains all of our difference and similarities.

 Recently, law enforcers used DNA submitted by family members to genealogical sites to identify and charge the Golden State killer.
 Another 13 murder suspects have been found simply through clever DNA sloughing.
 This is a great advance for human society – no crime is without reach.
-DNA long family searching will soon be a standard procedure for investigating crimes.
+DNA family searching will soon be a standard procedure for investigating crimes.

 Studying the human race in such detail will surely have great benefits.
 Ideally, we will use this new power and control to positively impact life.